 The first identified area is A.C.Nagar, an urban slum 40 kilometres away from Delhi, which has a population of around 6000 families.
-The water there contains biological contaminants which is substantially higher than the limit prescribed by the Bureau of Indian Standards 10500(BIS10500).
-Their main supply of water is a bore well, through which water is consumed without any treatment or filtration, thus causing a lot of water-borne diseases all round the year, especially to the children.
+The water there contains biological contaminants which are substantially higher than the limit prescribed by the Bureau of Indian Standards 10500(BIS10500).
+Their main supply of water is a bore well, through which water is consumed without any treatment or filtration, thus causing a lot of water-borne diseases all around the year, especially to the children.

-Seeing the success in AC Nagar and to benefit fro economies of scale, we expanded to Nehru Colony, an urban slum 5 km from AC Nagar.
+Seeing the success in AC Nagar and to benefit from economies of scale, we expanded to Nehru Colony, an urban slum 5 km from AC Nagar.
 With similar demographics, it was the perfect area for our intervention.